andrewdavidsmith/transferase/docs/server.md

 quicly.
 You just need to make sure that you know the proper hostname or IP address, and that the port is not blocked.
 Try some port over 5000, and run the `hostname` command to get the name to use as your server.
-If you are on one system, such as an interactive session on a cluster, you can just use `localhost` as the hostname.
+If you are on one system, such as an interactive session on a cluster (even your laptop), you can just use `localhost` as the hostname.

 Installation
 ------------

-The instructions here assume that you are installing from a package like the STGZ or Debian package associated with a transferase release.
-If you build transferase from source, the installation should allow you to get the same outcome.
+The instructions here assume that you are installing from a package like the STGZ, RPM or Debian package for a transferase release.
+If you build transferase from source, the installation with make or cmake should allow you to get the same outcome.
 The commands will begin by assuming the STGZ file, where the v7.7.7 is just a placeholder:

 ```console
 sh transferase-7.7.7-Linux.sh --prefix=${PREFIX}